 - Students, as well as parents of dependent students, must have an FSA user ID to sign the FAFSA electronically.
 Go to fsaid.ed.gov to apply for a FSA user ID for you and/or your parent.

 - The Free Application for Federal Student Aid is a required form used to determine a student’s eligibility for federal, state, and University aid, such as the Federal Pell Grant, Federal Direct Stafford Loans, Federal Work-Study, UConn Grants, etc.

 OCTOBER – FEBRUARY

-- Students entering in the upcoming academic year should complete the FAFSA on the web at fafsa.gov as soon as possible after October 1.
+- Complete the FAFSA at fafsa.gov as soon as possible beginning October 1

 - Review and correct, if necessary, the Student Aid Report (SAR), which contains the results from your FAFSA.